Dog Cruciate Ligament Surgery – Triple Tibial Osteotomy (TTO)

 An operation to stablise the joint and make the failed ligament obsolete

-See the video below for a fuller explanation of treatment for a cruciate ligament repair from Sam Haynes of Sydney Animal Hospitals.
+See the video below for a fuller explanation of treatment for a cruciate ligament repair from Dr. Sam Haynes of Sydney Animal Hospitals.

 Pre-operative patient assessment